-Championship Academy of Distinction at Hollywood Middle, Inc. June 30, 2021
+Championship Academy of Distinction at Hollywood, Inc. June 30, 2021

-The corporate officers of Championship Academy of Distinction at Hollywood Middle, Inc. (the "School") have prepared this narrative overview and analysis of the School's financial activities for the fiscal year ended June 30, 2021, the School's first year of operations.
+The corporate officers of Championship Academy of Distinction at Hollywood, Inc. (the "School") have prepared this narrative overview and analysis of the School's financial activities for the fiscal year ended June 30, 2021.